Skip to main content

 • Work shadowing opportunities

-Log into Handshake using your personal email address (the email address that is within your student record).
-Please email careers@herts.ac.uk if you are having any problems logging in.
+For graduate login to My Career Portal use your personal email address (the email address that is within your student record).
+For further login detail and FAQs, click here.
+Please email careers@herts.ac.uk if you are still having problems logging in.

 Herts SU - You may also be able to find part-time job opportunities from Herts SU to support you during your studies.